BestReviews is reader-supported and may earn an affiliate commission. Details

 The "dripless" function requires a little technique to learn.

 This durable pneumatic caulking gun dispenses caulk in a controlled and consistent bead via an easy-handling trigger.
 Designed with wood, glass, plastic, rubber, or composite materials in mind.
-Much easier on hands than a hand crank model.
+Much easier on the hands than a hand crank model.

 Requires compressed air which may not be easily available to all users.